Exchangeable deep neural networks for set-to-set matching and learning: Related Works

-Deep learning architecture for set data is developing and has been well studied~\cite{DBLP:journals/corr/LiCZL16,vinyals2015order,lee2019set,DBLP:journals/corr/ZaheerKRPSS17}.
-In the work of Lee et al.~\cite{lee2019set}, a set-feature representation was introduced by applying a self-attention based Transformer~\cite{DBLP:journals/corr/VaswaniSPUJGKP17} to set data.
-An encoder--decoder model called Set Transformer transforms the set data into a vector/matrix representation in the feature space.
-Zaheer et al.~\cite{DBLP:journals/corr/ZaheerKRPSS17} derived a condition for the property of permutation invariance/equivariance in functions, and introduced an operator referred to as deep sets.
-These models can manage set data that serve multiple objectives, such as set classification, calculation from images, text retrieval, etc. However, constructing a deep learning model that can manage multiple sets has not been well studied.
+{\bf Set-Input Neural Networks.} Deep learning architectures for set data have been well studied~\cite{vinyals2015order,lee2019set,DBLP:journals/corr/ZaheerKRPSS17,DBLP:journals/corr/QiSMG16}, and several studies have investigated its representation universality~\cite{yarotsky2018universal,wagstaff2019limitations,sannai2019universal,segol2019universal}.
+In the work of Lee et al.~\cite{lee2019set}, the state-of-the-art set-feature model, Set Transformer, was introduced by applying a self-attention based Transformer~\cite{DBLP:journals/corr/VaswaniSPUJGKP17} to a set data.
+Set Transformer is trained through supervised/unsupervised learning and transforms a set data into a vector/matrix representation to recognize set features.
+However, constructing a deep learning model that can manage multiple sets has not been well studied.